A Himalayan Country's Curious Love Affair With Chilies

 However, the Bhutanese are unique amongst their Himalayan neighbors in one aspect -- they love chilies.
 Sandra Garson, a Himalayan food expert, describes Himalayan food as, "Nepalese food: tasty, tasty!
 Tibetan food: tasty, tasty!
 Bhutanese food: chili, tasty!"

 Whereas other Himalayan countries use chilies in some dishes, it is a mere fraction of the quantity and regulatory that Bhutanese do.
-The national dish of Bhutan is ema datshi, Dzongkha (the national language of Bhutan) for chili cheese and Sonam's friend, Chechay Nidup says, "For Bhutanese, chilies are vegetables instead of a spice.
+The national dish of Bhutan is ema datshi, Dzongkha (the national language of Bhutan) for chili cheese and Sonam's friend, Chechay Nidup says, "for Bhutanese, chilies are vegetables instead of a spice.
 We like our food spicy hot."

 Sandra conjectures that the heat in the chili is why Bhutanese originally started eating them in the first place.
 Most Bhutanese, even today, do not have heaters in their homes.
-Other than wood burning stoves that double as a cooking utensil and a furnace, Bhutanese have had to pile on textiles and yak fur to keep them warm in the frigid mountain climate.
+Other than wood burning stoves that double as a cooking utensil and a furnace, Bhutanese pile on textiles and yak fur to keep them warm in the frigid mountain climate.
 Sandra believes that the Bhutanese started eating chilies to raise their internal body temperature.
 However, most countries that eat chilies to regulate their body temperature are in hotter climates.
 Known as the "eat to sweat" hypothesis, some researchers believe that the reason people in warmer climates ate chilies was to raise their body temperature so they would sweat and cool down.

 However, in the March 1998 issue of Cornell's journal Quarterly Review of Biology researchers dismiss the "eat-to-sweat" hypothesis because not all spices make people sweat and there are other, more obvious, ways to cool down; for instance, moving to the shade.
 They conjecture that there is "significant latitude-related correlation" to countries that eat chilies and those that don't.
 Bhutan is on the same latitude as most tropical climates that like their dishes piping hot.
 Further, the researchers point to spices "powerful antimcrobial (i.e., antibacterial and antifungal) agents" and how when "mean annual temperatures (an indicator of relative spoilage rates of unrefrigerated foods) increased, the proportion of recipes containing spices, number of spices per recipe, total number of spices used, and use of the most potent antibacterial spices all increased."